During World Breastfeeding Week, it’s important to look beyond awareness and recognize something deeper:

-During World Breastfeeding Week, it’s important to remember that breastfeeding is not just a personal choice—it’s also a powerful act of public health.
-Despite many awareness campaigns, we still face social, cultural, workplace, and even medical barriers that make breastfeeding difficult, especially during the first six months of life, when it should be exclusive.
+Despite ongoing campaigns, many women still face social, cultural, workplace, and even medical barriers that make breastfeeding difficult, especially during the first six months of life, when exclusive breastfeeding is most recommended.

 Beyond its nutritional value, breast milk offers immune protection, supports the development of the infant’s gut microbiome, and significantly reduces the risk of respiratory and gastrointestinal infections, as well as chronic diseases later in life.
 On an emotional level, it strengthens the mother-baby bond and supports neurological development, even improving stress regulation in later stages of life.